A grant making initiative

 The Coalition to Back Black Businesses is dedicated to supporting the long-term success of Black-owned small businesses and the communities they serve.
 That’s why a select group of grantees will be eligible for $25,000 enhancement grants to help take their business to the next level.

-Each successful grantee (a finalist who accepts the $5,000 grant) will be eligible to compete for one of the $25,000 enhancement grants in the summer following the receipt of their $5,000 grant.
+Each successful grantee (a finalist who accepts the $5,000 grant) will be eligible to compete for one of the $25,000 enhancement grants in the spring following the receipt of their $5,000 grant.
 Grantees must opt-in to be considered, and a panel of judges from the national partners will evaluate the businesses based on the following criteria:

-- Additional information from the post-grant survey
+- Completion of the post-grant survey

 - Supporting recommendations from mentors